Where did FOS come from?

 The scenarios used as learning triggers in FOS come from FDOL and the OER stories collection created for this.
 These are all fully anonymised contributions.
 Resources used, adapted and made available here are Open Educational Resources, unless otherwise stated (please also check before re-use) and their origin has been acknowledged.

-If you have any questions about FOS, please get in touch with us.
+If you have any questions about FOS or would like to collaborate with us, please get in touch.
 Thank you.

 The FOS team